Michaelangel007/apple2_fantavision_reloaded/README.md

 * In Search of a Better Beep, or two
 * Cramming everything on side A?
 * TODOs
+* Credits

 # Introduction

 _"Get off my LAN, Grandpa"_

-* -- Any kid born in the new millennium with WIFI.
+* -- Any Generation Z kid born in the new millennium with WIFI.

 Before Macromedia's [Flash](https://en.wikipedia.org/wiki/Adobe_Flash)
 became ubiquitous back in 1985